-The number of items (files / sub-folders) in any folder should be less than 2000.
+The number of items (files/sub directories) in any directory should be less than 2000.

 Searching and playback will be more responsive if the number of files in any one folder is limited (we suggest not more than 250).

 It is recommended that the USB memory is reformatted in your computer before adding your music files.